Symplectic singularities arising from algebras of symmetric tensors: Symplectic singularities from toric varieties

-Case (ii): $x_1=\cdots=x_n=0$.
-Then we have $x_{n+1} \neq 0$ (as $(x_1, \cdots, x_{n+1}) \neq 0).$ Recall that $y_{n+2} \neq 0$, we must have $y_1=\cdots = y_n=y_{n+1}=0$ and $x_{n+2}=0$.
+\textbf{Case (ii)}: \emph{$x_1=\cdots=x_n=0$.} Then we have $x_{n+1} \neq 0$ (as $(x_1, \cdots, x_{n+1}) \neq 0).$ Recall that $y_{n+2} \neq 0$, we must have $y_1=\cdots = y_n=y_{n+1}=0$ and $x_{n+2}=0$.
 But this subset is already contained in case (i).

-In conclusion, the central fiber of $\beta$ consists of two $\bP^n$'s.
-We can obtain two more symplectic resolutions by performing Mukai flops along these two $\bP^n$'s.
+In conclusion, the central fiber of $\beta$ consists of two $\bP^n$'s. { For a non-zero singular point $s \in S={\rm Sing}(\cZ_X)$, $\cZ_X$ has a double point of type $A_1$ at $s$ by for example \cite[Theorem 3.6]{Nag21}, hence the fiber of $\beta$ over $s$ is just $\bP^1$.} Now, we can obtain two more symplectic resolutions by performing Mukai flops along the two central $\bP^n$'s.
 These two symplectic resolutions correspond to different choices of $\theta$.
-This give three symplectic resolutions for $\cZ_X$.
+This gives three symplectic resolutions for $\cZ_X$.

 In general, if $X$ is the blow-up of $n+1-k$ toric fixed points of $\bP^n$ (with $k \leq n+1$), then the symplectic singularity $\cZ_X$ is then isomorphic to the following

 We leave it to the readers to describe the symplectic resolutions in this general case.